donzthefonz/ftx-manager/README.md

  **Run Instructions**

 Fill in the configuration.yaml with your settings.
 Required fields are at least one main account with API credentials.
-Create this from you main FTX account (not a sub account) if you want all features to work properly.
+Create this from your main FTX account (not a sub account) if you want all features to work properly.
 Read-Only access should be fine for now though later I want to add the ability to rebalance portfolios (in which case read-only will not work).

 1. Download the zip and extract it.